adessoSE/jekyll2cms/README.md

 ## How to run jekyll2cms

 ### Before you start
-If all necessary tools are installed, you can checkout *jekyll2cms* on GitHub.
-Use [this link](https://github.com/adessoAG/jekyll2cms.git) as clone URI.
-After the checkout, you first need to configure and build the application before you can start it.
-In the folder `src/main/resources/` you will find a file named  application-sample.properties.
-Rename the file to application.properties and open it for inserting your local configuration.
-It is necessary, for example, to define to which local destination the remote repository is cloned to (repository.local.path) and, of course, the URL of the remote repository (repository.remote.url) which contains the markdown files.
-It is assumed that the XML output is also pushed to the same remote repository.
-You must also specify the destination path for the generated XML files and the login data of a user who is allowed to push on the remote repository.
+If all necessary tools are installed, you can checkout *jekyll2cms*, using [this link](https://github.com/adessoAG/jekyll2cms.git) as clone URI.
+Before starting the application, you first need to configure and build it.
+You will find a file named `application-sample.properties` in the directory `src/main/resources/`.
+Rename the file to `application.properties` and open it to insert your local configuration.
+It is necessary, for example, to define to which local destination the remote repository is cloned to (`repository.local.path`) and, of course, the URL of the remote repository (`repository.remote.url`) which contains the markdown files.
+The generated XML files will be pushed to the same repository.
+You also have to specify the destination path for the generated XML files and the login data of a user who is allowed to push on the remote repository.
 The comments in the sample file should help you doing the configuration right.
-Note that the remote repository must have the same structure as you require in the application.properties (e.g. if you require the blog post files in markdown in a folder `/_posts`, make sure that this folder exists on the remote repository).
+Note that the remote repository must have the same structure as you require in the `application.properties` (e.g. if you expect the markdown files in a folder `/_posts`, make sure that this folder exists on the remote repository).

 After you have done the configuration, you can build the application.
 Open a new terminal window in the root directory of the project and run `gradlew build`.
 The output should be BUILD SUCESSFUL.